ajstarks/dubois-data-portraits/README.md

 * Plate 19: Acres of Land Owned by Negroes in Georgia
 * Plate 20: Land Owned by Negroes in Georgia, USA, 1870-1900
 * Plate 22: Assessed Valuation of all Taxable Property Owned by Georgia Negroes
+* Plate 23: Negro population in two cities of Georgia
 * Plate 24: Value of Farming Tools
 * Plate 27: Occupations Of Negroes And Whites In Georgia
 * Plate 30: Condition of 300 Negro Farm Tenants After 1 Year's Toil, 1898